Collection Number: 03223

 Arrangement: chronological.

 Chiefly personal papers, family correspondence, and genealogical material of William James Battle.
 These papers are almost entirely family correspondence, except for a few brief schoolboy items.
 From the time Battle entered Harvard University until the death of his father, there is much overlap in subject matter with Series 1.
 Included here are circular family letters.
 The Battles communicated amongst themselves with Kemp Plummer Battle circulating letters that William eventually collected.
-The more prominent correspondents include William James Battle's father, his brothers, especially Herbert Bremerton Battle and Thomas Hall Battle, and his nephews, especially Kemp Davis Battle, Hyman L. Battle, Ivey Foreman Lewis (professor of biology, University of Virginia), and Kemp Plummer Lewis.
+The more frequent correspondents include William James Battle's father, his brothers, especially Herbert Bremerton Battle and Thomas Hall Battle, and his nephews, especially Kemp Davis Battle, Hyman L. Battle, Ivey Foreman Lewis (professor of biology, University of Virginia), and Kemp Plummer Lewis.
 Scattered throughout the letters are references to the Rocky Mount Mills and the Erwin Mills, but there are few details about the companies and no records of their operations.

 Except for references to William James Battle's work in family letters, there is little information on his career.
 There are many allusions to his difficulties in Texas during the gubernatorial administration of James Edward Ferguson, 1915-1917, and later during the administration of his wife, Miriam A. Wallace Ferguson ("Ma" Ferguson), 1925-1927.
 However, few details are given.

-A major topic of these papers is The Battle Book , a family history compiled by Herbert B. Battle and completed after his death by William James Battle and Lois Yelverton.
+A major topic of these papers is The Battle Book, a family history compiled by Herbert B. Battle and completed after his death by William James Battle and Lois Yelverton.
 Many of the papers relate to information collected for this book or to the details of editing, publishing, and distributing it.

 Folder 142-153